Tim Daly

-James Timothy Daly (born March 1, 1956) is an American actor.
-He is known for his role as Joe Hackett on the NBC sitcom Wings and his recurring role as the drug-addicted screenwriter J.T.
-Dolan on The Sopranos (for which he was nominated for an Emmy Award).
+James Timothy Daly (born March 1, 1956) is an American actor voice actor and producer, best known for his roles as Joe Hackett on the NBC sitcom Wings and his recurring role as drug-addicted screenwriter J.T.
+Dolan on The Sopranos.
 He starred as Pete Wilder on the ABC medical drama Private Practice from 2007 to 2012.
-He's also known as his voice role as Clark Kent/Superman in Superman: The Animated Series.
-From 2014 until 2019, he portrayed Henry McCord, husband of the Secretary of State, on the CBS drama Madam Secretary.
+He is also known for his voice role as Clark Kent/Superman in Superman: The Animated Series and several animated Superman movies.
+From 2014 until 2019, he portrayed Henry McCord, husband of the Secretary of State, on the CBS political drama Madam Secretary, starring Téa Leoni.

 Early life

-Daly was born March 1, 1956, at Mount Sinai Hospital in Manhattan, the only son and youngest of four children of actor James Daly (1918–1978) and actress Mary Hope Daly (née Newell; 1921–2009).
-He is of Irish descent, his ancestors being from Limerick and Kerry.
+Daly was born at Mount Sinai Hospital in Manhattan, the only son and youngest of four children of actor James Daly (1918–1978) and actress Mary Hope Daly (née Newell; 1921–2009).
+He is of Irish descent, his ancestors being from Limerick and County Kerry.
 He is the younger brother of actress Tyne Daly.
 He has two other sisters, Mary Glynn (wife of Mark Snow) and Pegeen Michael.
 Daly attended The Putney School, where he started to study acting.

 Daly began his professional career while a student at Vermont's Bennington College, where he studied Theatre and Literature, acted in summer stock, and earned a Bachelor of Arts degree.
 He graduated from college in 1979, and returned to New York to continue studying acting and singing.